The importance of multilingualism

 Each year, the Commission publishes the Education and Training Monitor.
-The Monitor gathers a wide range of evidence to show the evolution of national education and training systems across the European Union (EU).
+The Monitor gathers a wide range of evidence to show the evolution of EU Member States’ education and training systems.

 The Commission also works with Eurostat and the Organisation for Economic Co-operation and Development (OECD) to collect and analyse data on language teaching and learning across Europe.

 Cooperation with international organisations